Potassium citrate: Uses

 Potassium citrate is rapidly absorbed when given by mouth, and is excreted in the urine.
 Since it is an alkaline salt, it is effective in reducing the pain and frequency of urination when these are caused by highly acidic urine.
 It is used for this purpose in dogs and cats, but is chiefly employed as a non-irritating diuretic.

-Potassium citrate is an effective way to treat/manage gout and arrhythmia, if the patient is hypokalemic.
+Potassium citrate is an effective way to treat/manage arrhythmia, if the patient is hypokalemic.

-It is widely used to treat urinary calculi (kidney stones), and is often used by patients with cystinuria.
-A systematic review showed a significant reduction in the incidence of stone formation RR 0.26, 95% CI 0.10 to 0.68.
+It is widely used to treat urinary calculi (kidney stones) and bladder stones, and is often used by patients with cystinuria.
+A systematic review showed a significant reduction in the incidence of kidney stone formation RR 0.26, 95% CI 0.10 to 0.68.

 It is also used as an alkalizing agent in the treatment of mild urinary tract infections, such as cystitis.

 It is also used in many soft drinks as a buffering agent.

 Frequently used in an aqueous solution with other potassium salts, it is a wet chemical fire suppressant that is particularly useful against kitchen fires.
 Its alkaline pH encourages saponification to insulate the fuel from oxidizing air, and the endothermic dehydration reaction absorbs heat energy to reduce temperatures.

 Administration

-Potassium citrate is usually administered by mouth in dilute aqueous solution, because of its somewhat caustic effect on the stomach lining, and the potential for other mild health hazards.
+Potassium citrate liquid is usually administered by mouth in a diluted aqueous solution, because of its somewhat caustic effect on the stomach lining, and the potential for other mild health hazards.
+Pill tablets also exist in normal, and extended-release formulations.